Get insights into your deployments

 When no filters are defined, all metrics are shown for the last 90 days.

 If you have starred applications as favorites in the Applications dashboard, clicking in DORA metrics, displays DORA metrics only for those applications.

 As the title indicates, the Totals bar shows the total numbers, based on the filters defined, or for the last 90 days, if there are no filters:

 - Failure Rate: The number of failed deployments divided by the total number of deployments

-The metric graphs show performance for the DORA metrics, again based on the filters defined, or for the last 90 days, if there are no filters.
+The metric graphs are key to performance insights with DORA metrics.
+The metrics are again based on the filters defined, or for the last 90 days if there are no filters.

 In addition, you can select the granularity for each graph:

-The frequency of deployments of any kind, successful or failed.
-Deployment is considered an Argo CD sync where there was a change.
-The X-axis charts the time based on the granularity, and the Y-axis charts the number of deployments.
+The X-axis charts the time based on the granularity selected, and the Y-axis charts the number of deployments.
 The number shown on the top right is the average deployment frequency based on granularity.

 Lead Time for Changes